Fuithias/audiofilesrecognizer_bot/README.md

 - Create a new bot on Telegram using BotFather.
 - Obtain the API token for your bot.
 - Obtain Telgram API token for pyrogram here https://core.telegram.org/api/obtaining_api_id.
-- Update the `Config/setup.env` file with your bot's API token.
+- Update the `Config/setup.env` file with your bot and app API token.
 ```
 API_ID=00000000
 API_HASH=aaaaaaaaaaaa